-Net revenues and earnings attributable to Triune since the acquisition date were not material.
+Net revenues and earnings attributable to Triune since the acquisition date have not been material.
 Pro forma results of operations have not been presented as Triune's annual operating results are not material to the Company's consolidated financial results.